kylmcgr/ACM11/README.md

 # ACM11
-Coursework for Caltech ACM11 - Introduction to Computational Science and Engineering (SP 2021-22)
+Coursework for Caltech ACM 11 - Introduction to Computational Science and Engineering (SP 2021-22)

 **Caltech Honor Code: No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.**